viera97/fastchat-mcp/README.md

 ### v0.0.6

 * The exposed services have been added to the context of all queries, including those that do not require the use of a specific service.
 This approach allows for general inquiries regarding the available services.

+### v0.0.7

+* A simple authorization system based on user credential authentication (username and password) was integrated.
+For further reference, please see [mcp-oauth](https://github.com/rb58853/mcp-oauth).

 ## Project Status
 >